Reports and Plans

-The Office of Economic and Workforce Development, in accordance with the Workforce Innovations and Opportunity Act (WIOA), has developed a Draft WIOA Local Strategic Plan for FY 2017-2020 for the provision of workforce development activities in San Francisco, California.
-The San Francisco-Bay-Peninsula Regional Planning Unit, which includes San Francisco, San Mateo, Santa Clara, and San Benito Counties, has prepared a Draft WIOA Regional Strategic Plan for the coordination of workforce development activities across the four county region.
-The public was invited to comment on both the Local and Regional Plans during a thirty (30) day public comment period ending February 25, 2017.
-Copies of the Plans can be found here to download:
+The Office of Economic and Workforce Development, in accordance with the Workforce Innovations and Opportunity Act (WIOA), submitted the WIOA Local Strategic Plan for FY 2017-2020 for the provision of workforce development activities in San Francisco, California.
+The San Francisco-Bay-Peninsula Regional Planning Unit, which includes San Francisco, San Mateo, Santa Clara, and San Benito Counties, submitted the WIOA Regional Strategic Plan for the coordination of workforce development activities across the four county region.
+The Plans were approved by the California Workforce Development Board and the Governor and can be downloaded here:

 For more information about how to submit public comments, please visit http://oewd.org/node/2009.
 For questions contact OEWD at 415-701-4848.